Key inflation gauge slowed to still-high 6.3% over past year

 The report also showed that consumer spending rose by a healthy 0.9% from March to April, outpacing the month-to-month inflation rate for a fourth straight time.
 The ongoing willingness of the nation's consumers to keep spending freely despite inflated prices is helping sustain the economy.
 Yet all that spending is helping keep prices high and could make the Fed's goal of taming inflation even harder.

-Consumers' resilience in the face of sharply higher prices suggests that economic growth is rebounding in the current April-June quarter.
-The economy shrank at a 1.5% annual rate in the first quarter, mostly because of an increase in the trade deficit.
-But analysts now project that, on an annual basis, it's growing as much as 3% to 4% in the current quarter.

-High inflation appears to be forcing consumers, on average, to save less.
-The savings rate fell to 4.4% last month, the lowest level since 2008.
-But overall, Americans built up an additional $2.5 trillion in savings since the pandemic, and economists calculate that that pile is eroding only slowly.
-As a result, healthy spending could continue for months.
+"My plan is to give The Federal Reserve the independence it needs to do its job, lower families’ costs, and lower the federal deficit," Biden said, before contrasting his plan with that of Republicans in Congress who have criticized the administration for heightened inflation.

+"Congressional Republicans have a different economic plan, which would increase taxes on working families and put programs like Social Security and Medicare on the chopping block every five years," Biden said.
+"That’s not the way forward to transition from what has been an historic economic recovery to stable, steady growth that works for working families."

-Friday's government report showed that on a month-to-month basis, prices rose 0.2% from March to April, down from the 0.9% increase from February to March.
-The April increase was the smallest since November 2020.
+On a month-to-month basis, prices rose 0.2% from March to April, down from the 0.9% increase from February to March.

-Gas prices fell in April, holding down inflation, though they have since surged again.
-The costs of clothing, appliances, and used cars also dropped from March to April.

-Excluding the volatile food and energy categories, so-called core prices rose 0.3% from March to April, matching the previous month's rise.
-Core prices climbed 4.9% in April from a year earlier, the first such drop since October 2020.

 Still, inflation remains painfully high, and it's inflicting a heavy burden in particular on lower-income households, many of them Black or Hispanic.
 Surging demand for furniture, appliances and other goods, combined with supply chain snarls, began sending prices surging about a year ago.

-Consumers have shifted some of their spending from goods to services, like airline fares and entertainment tickets.
+Consumers are now increasingly shifting their spending from goods to services, like airline fares and entertainment tickets.
 That trend could help cool inflation in the months ahead, though it's unclear by how much.
 The cost of such services as restaurant meals, plane tickets and hotel rooms is also rising.
-Indeed, goods prices, which drove inflation sharply higher last year, fell 0.2% from March to April after jumping in the previous month, while the cost of services rose 0.5%.

 Chair Jerome Powell has pledged to keep ratcheting up the Fed's key short-term interest rate until inflation is "coming down in a clear and convincing way."
 Those rate hikes have spurred fears that the Fed, in its drive to slow borrowing and spending, may push the economy into a recession.
 That concern has caused sharp drops in stock prices in the past two months, though markets have rallied this week.